froohoo/poly2BB/README.md

 # poly2BB

-Polygon to Bounding Box (poly2BB) is a tool for converting the XML annotations produced by MIT's [LabelMe Tool](http://labelme.csail.mit.edu "MIT Label Me") into the [KITTI](http://www.cvlibs.net/datasets/kitti/index.php "Karlsruhe Institute") annotation format.
-The KITTI format is used by the Nvidia Digits platform for training neural networks.
+Polygon to Bounding Box (poly2BB) is a utility for converting the XML annotations produced by MIT's [LabelMe Tool](http://labelme.csail.mit.edu "MIT Label Me") into the [KITTI](http://www.cvlibs.net/datasets/kitti/index.php "Karlsruhe Institute") annotation format.
+The original impetus for puting poly2BB together was that I had annotated my data in LabelMe, but the training tool I was using at the time, Nvidia Digits, only supported the KITTI format.
 Poly2BB currently only converts the polygon information as well as a limited conversion of the occluded tag.

 ## Requirements:
 - Python